Tech-at-DU/ACS-2130-Core-Data-Structures/README.md

 ## Course Policies and Format

 * This course will use a self paced format
-* You will be given recommended dates to turn assignments in to stay on track, but you can turn in any assignment later than the recommended date with no penalty provided Modules 1-3 are turned in no later than midterm and modules 3-7 and the technical article are turned in no later than the last day of class.
+* You will be given recommended dates to turn assignments in to stay on track, but you can turn in any assignment later than the recommended date with no penalty provided Modules 1-3 are turned in no later than midterm and modules 3-6 are due by Friday on the final week of class.
+* The technical article and Word Jumble are turned in no later than the Sunday following the final day of class at 11:59pm PST.
 * You can resubmit any assignment after receiving feedback to improve your score provided it is turned in no later than the last day of class.
 * Assignments should be completed by the recommended date in the above schedules section in order to receive timely feedback.
 Students falling behind should connect with the instructor for help staying on pace!
-* Any assignments not complete by final day of class on Friday, October 8th will receive a score of 0.
+* **Any modules not submitted by Friday on the final week of class will receive a score of 0**.